BerkinSi/design-patterns-in-swift/README.md

 **NotificationCenter.default.addObserver(self, selector: #selector(downloadImage(with:)), name: .BLDownloadImage, object: nil)**

-downloadImage(with notification: Notification) function of consumes notification by getting triggered with observer, and using its userInfo property.
+downloadImage(with notification: Notification) function of LibraryAPI consumes notification by getting triggered with observer, and using its userInfo property.

 **Observer pattern using KVO**